-Dual-boot is a term used to describe a computer that utilizes multiple operating systems on the same computer.
-For example, with a dual boot you could have Windows 98, Windows 2000, and even another operating systems on the same machine.
+Dual-boot is a term used to describe a computer that utilizes two operating systems.
+For example, with a dual-boot you could have Windows 8 and Mac OS X on the same machine.
 The concept of installing more than two operating systems is referred to as a multi-boot.
-Some examples of software that assists with a dual boot include Acronis Disk Director for Windows, Apple boot camp on a Mac, and GRUB for Linux users.
+Some examples of software that assist with a dual-boot include Acronis Disk Director for Windows, Apple boot camp for Mac, and GRUB for Linux users.
 These programs allow users to pick which operating system they want to load as the computer is starting up.

 Trial Run For New Operating Systems

 Dual-boot can be a great way for users to try out a new operating system.
-When a new software is released, it is likely prone to bugs and compatibility concerns with both the hardware and software.
-With dual boot, you have a way of finding out whether the new operating system will work with the hardware and software that you currently have without compromising its present configuration.
-Dual-boot is especially beneficial to network administrators or computer technicians, dual boot would be greatly beneficial before deploying a new operating system.
+When a new software is released, it is likely to have bugs and compatibility issues with both the hardware and software.
+With dual-boot, you have a way of finding out whether or not the new operating system will work with your current setup without compromising its present configuration.
+Dual-boot is especially beneficial to network administrators or computer technicians who are looking to deploy a new operating system.

-Aside from testing a new operating system, dual boot is also helpful in determining the compatibility of an application with your present computing environment.
-For example, a user could perform a dry run of applications is done on a separate installation.
-How can you figure out if one of your previous games will work with a new OS if you will not test it?
-By doing dual boot, you can ensure that the application is compatible with both systems before deleting the previous setup.
+Aside from testing a new operating system, dual-boot is also helpful in determining the compatibility of an application with your present computing environment.
+For example, a user could perform a dry run of and application on a separate installation using dual-boot to ensure that it is compatible with both systems before deleting their previous setup.

 Another advantage of dual-boot is that it can make one computer functional for several different users.
 For example, in a home setting, dual-booting allows you to keep your work or files from being infected by questionable software downloaded by your kids.
 Or, for instance, you may have a Mac user and a PC user in your home.
 Dual-booting makes one machine work for both parties.